Inspector and object properties

 To re-attach the panel double-click on the top bar again.
 See also: Side panels.

 When you select one or more elements of a specific type, the properties which can be edited are conveniently divided into categories in the Inspector.
-Categories can be identified by their bold, centred lettering.
+Categories can be identified by their bold, centered lettering.
 For example, if you select a barline, you will see the following displayed at the top of the Inspector:

 For details about how to adjust the properties of various score elements, refer to the relevant sections in the handbook.
 However, a few general points will be covered here: